Negative Carbon Options

 BioEnergy with Carbon Capture and Storage BECCS - This is a hybrid biological/industrial approach.
 The idea is to grow things (trees or grass or seaweed or something), and then burn it in an industrial process and collect the carbon (probably using a carbon sponge), and then sequester the CO2 deep underground (or in the deep ocean).
 This solution is categorized here because it shares the high cost of the other chemical/industrial solutions.

 The problem with industrial methods is that they require humans to do the 'heavy lifting' of supplying the energy and raw materials for the process, as well as building infrastructure that is of sufficient scale.
 This makes chemical/Industrial approaches relatively expensive compared to biological solutions in which natural processes do much of the work for us.
-Typical costs are greater (often much greater) than $100 per ton of CO2 sequestered.
+Typical costs are greater (likely much greater), see summary or details for more) than $100 per ton of CO2 sequestered.

 Biological (photosynthesis) Negative Carbon